mollywilliams/grace-notes.github.io/_topics/darkness-of-the-soul.md

 “Imitators of God,” Eph 5

-[1 Cor 14:26] (https://www.biblegateway.com/passage/?search=1+Cor+14%3A26), “_When you assemble, let all things be done for edification._”
+1 Cor 14:26, “_When you assemble, let all things be done for edification._”

-[Acts 9:31] (https://www.biblegateway.com/passage/?search=Acts+9%3A31), "_All the church were having prosperity, having been edified, and advancing in occupation with Christ._
+Acts 9:31, "_All the church were having prosperity, having been edified, and advancing in occupation with Christ._